A Capacitated Collection-and-Delivery-Point Location Problem with Random Utility Maximizing Customers: Simulation-based Formulations

 In~\eqref{SAA_newvar}, $w_{daks}$ equals one if delivery service $d$ (a CDP or home-delivery service) has the maximum utility in scenario $s$ for customers in category $k$ and subzone $a$.
-These are decision variables in the follower problem of our bilevel formulation.
-We consider two formulations: For given $a$, $k$, and $s$, and (leader) decision variables $\boldsymbol{x}$, a first, straightforward formulation is
+Note that only one $d \in D_x \cup 0$, for each $a, k, s$, attains value 1, since $U_{dkas}$ are drawn from continuous distributions.
+These $w_{daks}$ are decision variables in the follower problem of our bilevel formulation.
+We consider two formulations.
+For given $a$, $k$, and $s$, and (leader) decision variables $\boldsymbol{x}$, a first, straightforward formulation is

 and a second, alternative formulation is

 We note that the coefficient matrices in these two formulations are totally unimodular.
 Therefore, we can relax the integrality constraints on variables $w_{daks}$ and still obtain binary solutions.
 We also note that without loss of generality, we assume that $U_{daks}>0$.
 Indeed, in the case of negative utilities, we can add a constant (e.g., $\hat{U}_{daks}=U_{daks}-\delta$, where $\delta<\min_{d' \in D \cup \{0\}} U_{d'aks}$) without affecting the solutions.
 Based on this assumption, and the fact that $U_{daks}$ are sampled from continuous distributions (the probability that any two values are equal is zero), the optimal solutions to the formulations are unique.
 In addition, in the following proposition, we show that the optimal solutions of the two formulations are equal.